8 Ft Composite Fence Pickets: The Buyer's Guide

 When you start shopping for composite fencing, you’ll find a few key players in the market.
 While many brands offer similar benefits, the technology behind the materials can make a big difference in how your fence looks and performs over time.
 Let's break down what sets different brands apart, what you can expect to pay, and where to find the best options for your project.

-A Look at Frame It All's 360 Cap Technology
+Spotlight on Frame It All's Technology

 What makes Frame It All’s fencing stand out is its unique 360 Cap Technology.
 Each picket is fully encased in a protective layer, which is a big deal for durability.
 This cap shields the inner composite core from moisture, UV rays, and pests on all four sides.
 The result is a fence that’s incredibly resistant to rotting, warping, and fading, so it maintains its color and structural integrity for years.
 This technology gives you the beautiful, classic look of wood without the constant upkeep.
 It’s a smart, long-term investment that keeps your property looking sharp with minimal effort.
 You can explore their full line of Cap Composite Fencing to see the different styles available.

-How Other Leading Brands Compare
+How Do Other Top Brands Compare?

 As you look at other brands, you'll notice most composite pickets are made from a mix of recycled plastic and wood fibers.
 This combination is what gives the material its strength and eco-friendly edge.
 The main difference often lies in the protective outer layer, or "cap."
 Some brands may only cap the front and back of the picket, leaving the sides and bottom edges more exposed to the elements over time.
 While any composite is a step up from traditional wood, a fully capped picket provides the most comprehensive protection against moisture and decay.
 Always check the product specifications to understand how the pickets are constructed and protected.